Arnaz87/aulua/readme.md

 The function _\_AU\_EXPORT_ accepts a string and and an auro module, function or type, and exports it with the given name.
 The export is in the

 The function _\_AU\_FUNCTION_ accepts two table sequence literals containint auro types, inputs and outputs respectively, and a lua function expression, and returns an auro function.
-The function expression, when compiled, it's arguments are not lua values but auro values, and must return auro values as well.
+The function expression, when compiled, does not have access to upvalues, it's arguments are auro values and must return auro values as well.
+The resulting auro function accepts an additional argument of type any which is the lua environment.